Taxation in Canada

-Taxation in Canada is a prerogative shared between the federal government and the various provincial and territorial legislatures.
+In Canada, taxation is a legislative power shared between the federal government and the various provincial and territorial legislatures.

-Legislation
+Constitutional authority

 Under the Constitution Act, 1867, taxation powers are vested in the Parliament of Canada under s.
 91(3) for:

 The provincial legislatures have a more restricted authority under ss.
 92(2) and 92(9) for:

+The provinces also have a taxation power relating to provincial natural resources, set out in s.
+92A of the Constitution Act, 1867:

 In turn, the provincial legislatures have authorized municipal councils to levy specific types of direct tax, such as property tax.

 The powers of taxation are circumscribed by ss.
 53 and 54 (both extended to the provinces by s.
 90), and 125, which state:

 Nature of the taxation power in Canada

 Since the 1930 Supreme Court of Canada ruling in Lawson v.
 Interior Tree Fruit and Vegetables Committee of Direction, taxation is held to consist of the following characteristics: